 M.S. in Information Systems Technology

-This program is designed to allow a student with a bachelor's degree in a related field to complete this online master's degree at CCU with 33 graduate credit hours in approximately 24 months.
-It will prepare graduates to design, evaluate, and implement secure technology systems and infrastructure.
+This 100% online program is designed to allow a student with a bachelor's degree in a related field to complete the MSIST program with 33 graduate credit hours in under two years.
+Apply by June 15 for fall admission.
+Apply now »

-According to the Bureau of Labor Statistics (2013) report, overall expected national growth for the information security and the data analytics/scientist-related occupations will be about 25 percent over the next decade.
-Students graduating from the program will be prepared to fulfill the following:
+According to the U.S. Bureau of Labor Statistics, national employment growth for information security and data analytics-related occupations will increase by approximately 25 percent over the next decade (2018-2028).

 - Information security architect